INNVTV/Identity-Service/README.md

 # Architecture Notes
-The architecture is based off of the [.Net Core Cleal Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture) project.
+Project architecture is based off of my [.Net Core Clean Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture) project.
 This means there is a strong CQRS pattern in place using MediatR.

 ## OpenAPI/Swagger
 All OpenAPI endpoints are secured by ApiKey.
 Swagger UI will allow you to authorize your calls for debugging purposes.